Marleau scores 4 goals in 3rd, Sharks beat Avalanche 5-2

 A third-round pick by Colorado in 2013, Martin spent most of the season with San Antonio of the American Hockey League, where he was 15-9-2 with a 2.62 goals-against average.
 He was recalled with Semyon Varlamov sidelined by a nagging groin injury.
 Varlamov is out until after the All-Star break.

 NOTES: San Jose C Logan Couture and Marc-Edouard Vlasic each had two assists. ...
 The Sharks scratched C Ryan Carpenter, RW Barclay Goodrow and D Tim Heed. ...
-Avalanche D Tyson Barrie and F Rene Bourque missed the game with lower-body injuries.
+Avalanche D Tyson Barrie and F Rene Bourque missed the game with lower-body injuries. ...
+The Avs have been outscored by a 54-27 margin in the third period.

 UP NEXT